chaos-exe/Anime-downloading-and-streaming-ultimate-guide/README.md

 ### :warning:Disclaimer

 	This is for educational purposes only!!
-I do not own anything and do not promote piracy.
+I do not own any thing and do not promote piracy.
 I highly encourage you to pay for the service, it really helps the industry.
 I am not responsible for anything you do.

 ## Ways to download anime